Skip to main content

 • Mapping data flows and system dependencies before development begins

-• Building standardized APIs for system communication
+• Building standardized APIs and RESTful services for system communication

-• Implementing comprehensive testing procedures
+• Implementing comprehensive testing procedures including unit testing and integration testing

 • Starting with smaller, less complex integration points